Jon Evans

 Steven received his BA in History from the University of Mississippi and an M.Ed.
 Human and Organizational development / counseling from Vanderbilt University.
 Mr. Mason currently serves on the Board of Directors of several private digital health companies.

-Opening remarks and introduction to the second annual OPEN MINDS Investment Pitch Day.
+Opening remarks and introduction to the third annual OPEN MINDS Investment Pitch Day.

 Grant Chamberlain